messyoxd/sandbox_csharp_gtksharp/Bizingo/README.md

 ## install

 1. install Monodevelop IDE following the steps from https://www.monodevelop.com/download/ (may take a while)
-2. download this project and open it as a solution
+2. download this project and open the "Bizingo.sln" as a solution
 3. run the project